Coronel Rosales Partido

 Coronel Rosales Partido is a partido on the southern coast of Buenos Aires Province in Argentina.

 The provincial subdivision has a population of about 61,000 inhabitants in an area of 1312 km2, and its capital city is Punta Alta, which is around 650 km from Buenos Aires.

 Attractions

 The coastal village of Pehuen Có is popular with tourists from Provincia de Buenos Aires and it benefits from a beautiful beach, woodlands, a shipwreck, and some interesting fossils.

 Sport

-The city of Punta Alta is home to Sporting Punta Alta, a football club that play in the regionalised 4th Division of Argentinian football.
+The city of Punta Alta is home to Sporting Punta Alta, a football club that play in the regionalised 4th Division of Argentine football.